 Gum grafts offer numerous cosmetic, hygienic, and health-related benefits-more than you may think, in fact.
 There are so many benefits to soft tissue grafting that it has become the most common treatment for root exposure and the 'toothy' smile.

 While gum recession comes with many downsides, you will only benefit from a gum graft.
-Whether you're insecure about your gummy smile or are looking to ward off decay and inflammation, a gingival graft-and proper oral hygiene-will make your troubles disappear.
+Whether you're insecure about your long tooth smile or are looking to ward off decay and inflammation, a gingival graft-and proper oral hygiene-will make your troubles disappear.

 Gum grafting is an incredibly safe procedure with a high rate of success and satisfaction.
 For gums that have receded beyond the point of no return, it remains the best option to improve dental health.
 When gums are healthy, your teeth have the supportive foundation they need to remain healthy as well.